kolomiytsevs/eastcott-burgess-ecommerce-store/README.md

 Used to parse transaction IDs sent as a url query string by Node Paypal SDK to our frontend in order to securely verify the transaction.

 ### React Snapshot Pre-Rendering
 Generates static HTML pages for each route in the application.
 This can be used in combination with React Helmet ot imporve SEO.
 Most importantly it imporves page loading speedsas this takes the pressure off the server when generating and caching routes.
+My favorite dependency in the whole stack :)

 ### Instafeed.js
+Makes use of the Instagram API to quickly integrate a instagram feed.

 ## Front-End Depndencies (Development)